How to Wire LED Ground Lights

 Power Supplies & Controls

 If you're installing RGB colour change lights you're going to have an LED driver and a controller or receiver.
-It's best to put these inside a control box as this will store them neatly, offer protection from live terminals and allow you to have secure cable glands for your mains input and output to the lights.
+It's best to put these inside a control box as this will store them safely and neatly, offer protection from live terminals and & allow you to have secure cable glands for your mains input and output to the lights.
 The control box can be stored indoors or outdoors.

 To control the lights we have a selection of controllers which include a handheld remote control, wall controller or you can control them via a smart phone using our LED Wi-Fi controller.
 Alternatively you can use a combination of all three.
 This system also allows you to control separate runs of LED tape and other LED lights all on the same system, allowing you to control everything independently or collectively from just one remote control.
+Each lighting zone requires an additional receiver which are available in constant current or constant voltage versions.
+A constant voltage receiver can be used for controlling colour changing LED strip tape.

 Connecting from the Control Box